GENERAL PROGRAM QUESTIONS

 How do I schedule a visit?

 We ask that individual visits be scheduled at least two weeks in advance, especially if you wish to observe a class or speak with a faculty member.
-Accomodations for late requests cannot be guaranteed.
-Please submit a request by contacting us at email@example.com.
+Accommodations for late requests cannot be guaranteed.
+Please submit a request by contacting us at firstname.lastname@example.org.

 How do virtual information sessions work?